 While you will not be notified during the initial hearing, if the judge grants a temporary order, he will then schedule a hearing to discuss whether or not the order should become permanent.
 At this point, you will be served with a notice of the restraining order and of the upcoming hearing.
-When you receive this paperwork, you should contact a San Diego criminal attorney as soon as possible.
+When you receive this paperwork, you should contact an attorney as soon as possible.
 Even if you think there must be a misunderstanding, never approach the person who sought out the order or you may be arrested for violating a restraining order.

 Creative Commons Image by It’sGreg